 Water is essential for keeping your body working normally.
 It helps regulate body temperature and removes waste.
 Every day, your body loses about two quarts of water when you exhale, sweat, and urinate.
 You replace most of this by eating and drinking fluids.
 Physical activity and extreme heat and humidity in the summer months can cause you to lose even more water.
 If you lose more water than you take in, you can become dehydrated.
+This article covers dehydration warnings signs and tips on preventing dehydration.

 Dehydration is a serious health risk.
 It’s most often associated with heat waves, but dehydration can happen any time of year if you have an illness that includes diarrhea, vomiting, fever, or sweating.
 Medications that increase urination, including some antihistamines and blood pressure medications, can also dehydrate you.
 People with chronic illnesses that affect kidney function, such as diabetes, and the elderly are at high risk for dehydration.
 As we age, our bodies do not hold on to water or adapt to extreme heat and humidity as well as they once did.
+Because of that, knowing the warning signs and tips for preventing dehydration is especially important for older adults.

 You may not always feel thirsty when you are dehydrated.
 For example, the sense of thirst diminishes with age, so by the time you feel thirsty you may have lost too much fluid.